AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 IoT sensors

-Sensors provide live data feeds including vibration, sonic and thermal imaging data.
+Sensors provide live data feeds including vibration, sonic, and thermal imaging data.
 This data powers predictive maintenance programs.
-While industrial machines come with a variety of sensors, additional sensors can be installed for increased visibility into factory operations.
+While industrial machines come equipped with a variety of sensors, additional sensors can be installed to enhance visibility into factory operations.

 Fluke

-With Fluke infrared thermometers, manufacturers can get temperature readings from a safe distance to prevent unexpected incidents.
+With Fluke infrared thermometers, manufacturers can obtain temperature readings from a safe distance, preventing unexpected incidents.

 KPM Analytics Process Sensors